Skip to content

 Inov-8 F-Lite 260 V2 Vs G 300 Vs 235 V3 Durability

-In regard to durability, all of these models have done a pretty good job at not breaking down quickly.
-I’ve rocked the Inov-8 F-Lite 235 V3 for gym sessions, trail runs, and daily wear and they’re still holding up well.
+Concerning durability, all of these models have done a pretty good job of not breaking down quickly.
+I’ve rocked the Inov-8 F-Lite 235 V3 for gym sessions, trail runs, and daily wear, and they’re still holding up well.

 I think if you use these models for how they’re intended to be used, then they should go the distance for you in regard to durability.